smasty/Neevo/src/Neevo/Nette/readme.md

-This namespace provides tools to optimize experience when using Neevo along with Nette Framework.
-It will register Neevo as a service to a DI Container.
-It will add a panel to DebugBar showing performed queries and a panel to Bluescreen with SQL query in case of NeevoException.
+This namespace provides tools to optimize Neevo for use in a Nette Framework application.
+It will register Neevo as a service to the DI Container, add a panel to DebugBar showing performed queries and a panel to Bluescreen with SQL query in case of NeevoException.
 It also provides an adapter for Nette cache storage system.

 Only Nette Framework 2.0 and above PHP 5.3 packages are supported.